 "There were totally moments during my travels that I wished I could have shared with someone, and times when having a second opinion could have saved me from myself (see below) … but, for the most part, I really, really enjoyed 'going it alone', and I would highly recommend it."

-When I first arrived in the UK, I spent a month traveling around England on my own.
-I know that compared with other people, who have much more exciting tales to tell of jet setting through Europe, dedicating four whole weeks to exploring the length and breadth of a single country might seem … well, not particularly adventurous.
+When I first arrived in the United Kingdom, I spent a month travelling around England on my own.
+I know that compared with other people, who have much more exciting tales to tell of jet-setting through Europe, dedicating four whole weeks to exploring the length and breadth of a single country might seem… well, not particularly adventurous.
 But some of my favourite memories are from that unescorted escapade.

 I just googled synonyms for “solo”, so as to come across as having a much larger vocabulary in this article than I do in my day-to-day life, and the first one that jumped out at me was “lonely”.
 I get that, in some contexts, being on your own can be and is lonely.
 There were totally moments during my travels that I wished I could have shared with someone, and times when having a second opinion could have saved me from myself (see below) … but, for the most part, I really, really enjoyed “going it alone”, and I would highly recommend it.

 There are many benefits to solo travel.
-For me, top of this list has to be making and following your own schedule.
+For me, topping this list has to be making and following your own schedule.

 Another not-so-important benefit of independent voyaging is that no one (you know) is around to see you screw up.
 When you’re in uncharted territory, you’re bound to make a couple or a couple hundred mistakes, but so long as you return to your hostel in one piece at the end of the day, you’re in the black, my friend.

 When I was in Haworth, which is where Charlotte Bronte and her sisters grew up, I got lost out on the moors.
 (Yes, I did call for Heathcliff, but to no avail.
 It also rained.
 A lot.)